Hecsall/motu_simple_control_panel/README.md

     GET data from the API and return it inside the stream, updating the UI of the Toggle.
 - For **Sliders**, the current value of the volume is stored inside the slider component, so when i change it it will send the PATCH request with the `setVolume()` function and update the UI **locally**.
     Then when the next API update comes (from the `ApiPolling.stream`), it will be saved in the background.

+> **Disclaimer**\
+    All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.